 Things to know about Daliresp

-Before staring Daliresp, you should tell your doctor or healthcare team if you:
+Before starting Daliresp, tell your doctor if you have:1

-- Have a history of mental health issues, especially depression or previous suicidal thoughts or behaviors
+- A history of mental health issues, especially depression or thoughts of self-harm

 There is not enough data to know if Daliresp is safe to take while pregnant or breastfeeding.
 Before taking this drug, tell your doctor if you are pregnant, plan to become pregnant, or breastfeeding.1

 Daliresp may interact with other medicines.
 Before beginning treatment for COPD, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.

 For more information, read the full prescribing information of Daliresp.